Sean-w94/atmos/article/article.md

 Other alternatives were also deemed too large: Ember clocks in at a whopping 493kb, almost half a megabyte before we write a single line of application code!
-Whilst Ember is between 126kb and 155kb gzipped, mobile browsers, (Safari in particular) have low cache sizes (both in-memory and persistent).
-Ember will still decompress in the browser to take up half a megabyte prior any code initialization, taking up a significant portion of the cache (increasing the likelihood of a reload after switching tabs).
+Whilst Ember is between 126kb and 155kb gzipped, mobile browsers, (Safari in particular) have low cache sizes.
+E

+mber will still decompress in the browser to take up half a megabyte prior to any initialization, taking up a significant portion of the cache (increasing the likelihood of a reload after switching tabs).

 In fairness, Ember isn't primarily a view layer like React and Riot, it's an entire